hellosign/hellosign-python-sdk/README.md

 ## Usage

-For more information about the API, please refer to this [link](http://hellosign-python-sdk.readthedocs.org/en/v3/)
+For more information about the wrapper, its methods and parameters visit our detailed API documentation on  [readthedocs](http://hellosign-python-sdk.readthedocs.org/en/v3/).

 ### Account